-The VOID 360 headset imagines a future where camera operators or humanoid drones wear camera rigs on their heads to capture stereoscopic 360 lightfield video.
+The VOID 360 headset imagines a future where camera operators or humanoid drones might wear head-mounted cameras to capture stereoscopic 360 lightfield video.

 Wearing the camera on the head allows for the capture of mobile 360 degree content while making sure the operator is not seen in the captures (preferably wearing all black to minimize reflections)

 The headset has a variable transparency mixed reality display, which lets the operator adjust their view from AR overlays on their real world, or full VR to review captured content.

 The size of the Imaging Loop which houses the radial sensor array is informed by typical interpupillary distances and head rotation, which makes viewing the captured 360 imagery feel completely natural and comfortable.

 The Loop also illuminates with individual RGB lights, allowing for a variety of lighting options, from a standard white fill to AI driven compensation effects that adjust for ambient lighting.